-from the this-is-just-stupid dept
+from the probably-need-to-hit-CTRL-Z-on-the-Amendments-to,-I-suppose dept

 Good news, everyone.
 The terrorists will win and New York City Mayor Michael Bloomberg wants to help.
 Of course, his speech is all about not letting the terrorists win.
 But he's giving them exactly what they want.

 The Boston Marathon bombing was bound to generate this sort of reaction.
 It's a forgone conclusion that a tragic event like this will lead to political grandstanding and expansions of policies and plans deleterious to privacy and individual freedom.
 It's been twisted to argue for harsher immigration policies and held up as evidence that surveillance efforts need to be expanded.

 But Bloomberg sees something else, something much more malignant than more cameras and fewer immigrants.
 He sees this attack as an indication that our country has outgrown its founding principles and that we can't be truly "safe" without altering the fabric of the nation.

 “The people who are worried about privacy have a legitimate worry,” Mr. Bloomberg said during a press conference in Midtown.
 “But we live in a complex word where you’re going to have to have a level of security greater than you did back in the olden days, if you will.
 And our laws and our interpretation of the Constitution, I think, have to change.”You hear that, citizens?
 You have a "legitimate worry" and it's followed by a magnificent "but" that leads directly to a call to alter our current laws and the Constitution itself, in order to make us more "secure" than the "olden days."
 As these two are changed to Bloomberg's liking, I would imagine our "legitimate worries" will be slowly stripped of their legitimacy as Constitutional protections are altered to better fit today's (imagined) realities.